superedge/superedge/docs/installation/addon_topolvm.md

       - default: true
         name: ssd            ## device-classes name
         spare-gb: 3          ## Modify to the size of the VolumeGroupName created by yourself
-        volume-group: VolumeGroupName  ## Modify to VolumeGroupName created by yourself
+        volume-group: myvg1  ## Modify to VolumeGroupName created by yourself
 ```

 <4>.
 Add device identification to nodes with devices